 Difference between Orbit and Orbitals

-An orbital on the other hand is simply the probable area where one can expect to find the maximum density of electron presence within an atom.
-An orbit on the other hand is simply present in a body with a certain mass, while an orbital exists for an electron as well as an atom.
+An orbital is a probable area where one can expect to find the maximum density of electron presence within an atom.
+On the other hand, an orbit is simply present in a body with a certain mass, while an orbital exists for an electron and an atom.

 Frequently Asked Questions on Orbit and Orbitals